Best Bait for Surf Fishing: Where To Get Them And How To Rig Them

 You can catch and use for cut bait any fish that isn't regulated by the fishing commission in your state.
 For instance, in Florida, we can use mullet, whiting, ladyfish, bonito, cero mackerel, jack crevalle, lionfish, hardhead catfish, southern stingrays, pinfish, menhaden, and any bait fish for cut bait.

 Purchase at a Bait Shop.
-Most bait shops near the ocean will have blocks of frozen fish you can use to cut up for cut bait fishing in the surf.
-It's always reasonably priced and many anglers prefer to use cut bait for surf fishing.
-It's a bit sloppy, but it works!
+Most bait shops near the ocean will have blocks of frozen fish you can use to cut up for fishing in the surf.
+It's always reasonably priced, but fresh bait is always better.

 How To Hook Cut Bait